 Considering all the above, how do you get around starting that discussion about a dyslexia diagnosis?
 Here are the steps parents tell me they take – or they wish they had taken:

-Refer to free dyslexia tests.
+- Take an online dyslexia test.
 There is a multitude of online tests you can take to understand if your child could indeed be dyslexic.
 These are no official diagnoses, but the point is for you to understand if you recognise your child in the questions that are being asked.
-Maybe you find small details, inconspicuous habits, or unexpected skills that you didn't realise could be connected to dyslexia.
+Maybe you find small details, inconspicuous habits, or unexpected skills that you didn’t realise could be connected to dyslexia.
 We know that such tests can help you get clarity and decide if you should invest in getting a diagnosis, that is why we offer a free online dyslexia test as well.

 What happens after receiving a diagnosis?